fChristenson/My-life-as-a-programmer/README.md

 ### Comments

->  'I don't understand the code well enough to change it.
-What should I do ?'

-> Can you please advise any open source projects with serious frontend implemented in React/Vue?
-So that I can learn from their code and try to contribute while learning the frontend technologies?

 > What do they not tell you about web development?

-> Why are front-end engineers in such short supply?

 > What do you prefer?
 SASS, SCSS OR CSS as a web developer?